akharrou/QuickDocs/LatexDraft.md

 ---
 [🏠](#1-document-structure) | [⬅️](#2-preamble) | [➡️](#22-packages)
 ## 2.1.
 Document classes
 <small>`[Search Tags: >documentclass >docclass >init >documentclass >docclass >doclass >classes >doctype >doclayoutclass >doclasslayout >layout]`</small>
 <br>
 <br>

--	A _**document class**_ is an abstraction – of a set of rules governing a documents' typographical form (i.e layout, style, etc.).
+-	A _**document class**_ is an abstraction – of a set of rules (commands) governing a documents' typographical form (i.e layout, style, etc.).

--	A _document class_ is defined in a _**document class file**_ – a file with a `.cls` extention, containing "rules" (logical statements) that describe [to the LaTeX processor] the typographical form of a document – i.e how to format a document, i.e how to make it look in print.
+-	A _document class_ is defined in a _**document class file**_ – a file with a `.cls` extention, containing "rules" that describe [to the LaTeX processor] the typographical form of a document – i.e how to format a document, i.e how to make it look in print.

 -	***To specify which document class [to use]:***
 	```latex